-Statutory limitations apply to the bringing or issuing of court proceedings.
-The age or condition of claimants is generally not a ground for altering the time limit, but the court has the discretion to disapply time limits in the case of fraud or abuse of process.
+Statutory limitations apply to the institution of court proceedings.
+The age or condition of claimants is generally not a ground for altering the time limit, but the court has the discretion to disapply time limits in case of fraud or abuse of process.
 Please see the answer to question 4.3 below.